antoniolg/postiz-mcp/README.md

 ```

 ### postiz-update-post (CLI: `postiz update`)
 Update an existing post.
+IMPORTANT: updates are not partial; include the full content again or it will be cleared.
 ```
 - id: string (required) - Post ID to update
-- content: string (optional) - New content
+- content: string (optional) - Full content (send all text again, even if unchanged)
 - integrations: string[] (optional) - New channel IDs
 - status: 'draft' | 'scheduled' | 'now' (optional) - New status
 - scheduledDate: string (optional) - New schedule date